One-dimensional lattice model with an exact matrix-product ground state describing the Laughlin wave function: Entanglement Spectra and Entropy

 Now we can use Eq.~(\ref{DefXiS}) to calculate the ES and the EE.
 For $L=N/2 \rightarrow \infty$, we get

-When the ES are plotted as functions of the shift of the center of mass $\Delta K$ of the subsystem, for $N \rightarrow \infty$, we can show the relation (\ref{ESNinf}) which means that the ES of the torus are given by the combination of the right and the left movers of the chiral Tomonaga-Luttinger liquids.
-Therefore, the ES shows the conformal tower structure of the non-chiral Tomonaga-Luttinger liquid.
-We can estimate the difference of the ES on a cylinder and that on a torus as $\log [\lambda_+/(\lambda_+ -\lambda_-)]$.
+When the ES are plotted as functions of the shift of the center-of-mass $\Delta K$ of the subsystem, for $N \rightarrow \infty$, we can show the relation (\ref{ESNinf}) which means that the ES of the torus are given by the combination of the right and the left movers of the chiral Tomonaga-Luttinger liquids.
+Therefore, the ES shows the conformal tower structure of the nonchiral Tomonaga-Luttinger liquid.
+We can estimate the difference of the ES on a cylinder and that on a torus as $\ln [\lambda_+/(\lambda_+ -\lambda_-)]$.